tghosth/swf_json_csrf/README.md

 Place test.swf, test.php and crossdomain.xml on your host, then simply call the SWF file with the correct parameters.

 (As mentioned by https://twitter.com/ziyaxanalbeniz) - we don't need crossdomain.xml, if test.php and test.swf are on same host).
+Use it only if you also testing locally/cross-site.

 Example call:
 https://yourhost.com/test.swf?jsonData={"test":1}&php_url=https://yourhost.com/test.php&endpoint=https://targethost.com/endpoint